 Ham Dingle will always adhere to current legislation, including the Equality Act 2010.
-The school is obliged to have regard to the DfE guidance on exclusions and these duties will be complied with when deciding whether to exclude a pupil.
+The school is obliged to have regard to the DfE Exclusions guidance; Section 1 of this makes specific reference to the Equalities Act and these duties will be complied with when deciding whether to exclude a pupil.